AvihaiAdler/ftp-archive/README.md

 - a `descriptor` 8 bit byte - which represent the block itself and can be use as a mean to handle errors.
 However as for now data errors aren't supported and the descritor can either be `0x40` (`EOF` - the last block in the stream) or `0x0`.
 Followed by:
 - the `length` of the data in the block, a 16 bytes integer in network byte order.
 Followed by:
 - the `data` itself, a sequence of 8 bit bytes.

-A representation of a block looks as follows:
+Representation of a block structure looks as follows:
 ```
 struct block {
   uint8_t descriptor;